hamyyy/SFML-Template/README.md

 If set to 'true', *.o.asm files will generate within the bin/(Build)/asm folder.
 The bin folder is hidden from VS Code by default, but you can open the asm folder in a seaparate instance and browse the assembly that way if you'd like to, or customize it from settings.json.

 **PRECOMPILED_HEADER**:
 Define a precompiled header file (no extension).
 Defaults to "PCH" if none is defined in the env files.
+This file will be excluded from Rebuild/Build tasks, but if the bin/(build) directory is removed, it will be as well.
 ```makefile
 PRECOMPILED_HEADER:=stdafx
 ```